TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/4-Property-mapping.rst

 ===============================

 It's also possible to map to subtypes.
 In the above example, the `FrontendUser` has a sub-property of type :php:`TYPO3\CMS\Extbase\Domain\Model\FrontendUserGroup`.
-If you wanna map an incoming id, you have to configure the mapper as per default he won't map sub properties for security reasons:
+If you want to map an incoming id, you have to configure the mapper as by default it won't map sub properties for security reasons:

 .. code-block:: html
    :caption: EXT:my_extension/Classes/Controller/SomeController.php